-Chile has filed registration statements relating to its notes, including the notes offered by this prospectus supplement, and warrants with the SEC under the U.S. Securities Act of 1933, as amended.
+Chile has filed registration statements relating to its notes, including the notes offered by this prospectus supplement, and warrants with the SEC under the Securities Act.
 Neither this prospectus supplement nor the accompanying prospectus contains all of the information described in the registration statements.
 For further information, you should refer to the registration statements.